berkeley-cs61as/markdown-courseware/textbook/chapter20 9 - Mutable Data and Vectors/section03 Representing Queues.md

 </tbody>
 </table>

-In terms of data abstraction, we can regard a queue as defined by the following set of operations:

-  * a constructor: `(make-queue)` returns an empty queue (a queue containing no items).
-  * two selectors:
-    * `(empty-queue? <_queue_>)` tests if the queue is empty.
-    * `(front-queue <_queue_>)` returns the object at the front of the queue, signaling an error if the queue is empty. **It does not modify the queue.**
-  * two mutators:
-    * `(insert-queue! <_queue_> <_item_>)` inserts the item at the rear of the queue and returns the modified queue as its value.
-    * `(delete-queue! <_queue_>)` removes the item at the front of the queue and returns the modified queue as its value, signaling an error if the queue is empty before the deletion.

 ## Queues as Lists

 Because a queue is a list of items, we can technically represent it with an ordinary list.
 The front of the queue will be the `car` of the list, inserting a new element will be equivalent to appending a new pair at the end.
 Deleting an item will just be the `cdr`.

 Why don't we go with this implementation?
 The problem is the run time.
 To add an item to the back of a list, we have to go through a series of `cdr`s.
 If the list is really long, it will take us a really long time to find the last pair.
-The run time for this is `Θ(n)`, where `n` is the length of the list.
+The run time for this is linear in the length of the list.

 A list allows us access to the first item in constant time, but when you need to find the last pair, it takes a long time.
 We can solve this simply by using a mutable list that stores and updates a pointer to the backmost pair.